hotosm/osm-fieldwork/docs/about/conflation.md

 I often notice when collecting data in the field on my smartphone, typos are common.
 Missing capitalization on names or sometimes the wrong character is common.

+Here's a simple chart of the conversion [Data Flow](conflation.svg).